TheAppGuys/winzigsql/README.md

 Now you need to add the provider to your app's manifest (see tutorial above).

 After doing that, your db is available wrapped by a provider to your UI code and you can quickly populate your UI asynchronously with a Loader.
+Check the `WinzigDbProvider`'s JavaDoc for ways of querying it.
+You can execute simple selects by id without sql just by using the proper uri, or you can perform arbitrary custom SQL.

 ## The Cruddable ##